mitulgolakiya/laravel-boilerplate/readme.md

 -------------

 1. Clone the repo
-2. If you are running MAC (Windows support is in process) run following command from root directory of you repo, it will setup all the things out of the box for you.
+2. If you are running MAC run following command from root directory of you repo, it will setup all the things out of the box for you.

         sh init.sh

+   If you are running Windows run following command from root directory of you repo, it will setup all the things out of the box for you.

+        init.bat

 3. And you are ready to go with installation & configuration of all packages.